jgdigitaljedi/skipg/plans.md

   - have each photo show enlarged when clicked
   - have download button for each photo
   - have Download All button at top of page that downloads all photos in a zip file
-- other
-  - have obituary PDF
-  - have any links to obit, Owens & Brumley, etc

 #### Step by step
 - create overall style language